Confirm action

 That worked much better.
 There was still that slight cellulose bitterness and the flavour improved as it cooled, so thinking of sticking with this profile and grinding very slightly coarser at 1.3.8.
 Shot is still running quite long, so this will shorten it a bit, but I doubt it wll get to classic 25-30s territory.

 The fazenda from CherryDog was really nice, so thought I would try Sarnies.
-This is Natural proces and smells a little yeasty, so I wonder how that will come out once it’s been intensified in an espresso shot.
+This is Natural process and smelled a little yeasty when fresh.

 It’s quite brittle and shatters into many pieces which suggests a coarser grind due to the fines.
 It might also need a profile that doesn’t run too fast and cause the fines to migrate.
 Lets see.
 I’ll run it in the MHW3-Bomber 18g 58mm basket with paper.